“Nobody is watering the plants, Jer”

 Jeremy Parkin shares the story behind his latest single, and explains what inspired him to take music composition into his own hands.

-By River Gatensby
+By Olivia Gatensby

 Jeremy Parkin’s latest single is called Nobody is Watering the Plants.
 It seems abstract, but it has a lot of meaning.